-- This maximum may be decreased when a 2712 is attached to the 2703.
-This decrease occurs whenever any 2712 Expander feature is installed, and is as follows: - --- Model I Expander each of these features decreases the maximum available lines by six (6). - ---Model 2 Expander each of these features decreases the maximum available lines by (2).
+- \ This maximum may be decreased when a 2712 Attachment or the Sync Clock feature is attached to the 2703.
+This decrease occurs whenever any 2712 Expander feature is installed, and is as follows: - ---Model 1 Expander each of these features decreases the maximum available lines by six (6). - ---Model 2 Expander each of these features decreases the maximum available lines by two (2).